LoginRadius/engineering-portal/content/user-provicy-data-masking-in-nginx-logs/index.md

  ### How to mask Query String in NGINX and NGINX Plus

- An application can be passed some potentially confidential information as query string parameters like tokens, public key, etc. this information logged as part of the request URI.
+ An application can be passed some potentially confidential information as query string parameters like tokens, public key, etc., this information logged as part of the request URI.
 If your program sends personal information in this manner, you can use the NGINX JavaScript module for masking customer/user personal information in the query string.

 1. Create a new file ``` maskQueryString.js ```